 - HB 389 Virginia Parental Choice Education Savings Accounts; established, report, effective clause.
 (Governor vetoed)

-Incorporated into similar/identical bills which passed the Legislature:
+Incorporated into similar/identical bills which passed the Legislature and went to Governor:

 - HB 257 Fire or rescue volunteers; mental health treatment; funding by locality.
 (HB 233)

 - HB 258 Form of ballot; party identification of candidates.
 (SB 767) (Governor vetoed)

 - HB 273 Transfer of certain firearms; identification requirement.
 (HB 206)

 Purpose of legislation accomplished by other means (The Federal Government fixed the firearms law, and the agency that licenses medical providers is sending a letter to providers reminding them to follow the disclosure law):

 - HB 260 Firearms; law-enforcement certification of transfer.